Translate this page :

 Richard didn’t join Together with any ambitions to progress.
 He just wanted to be the best project worker he could.

-There were 2 things that really stood out for Richard which influenced his career journey
+There were 2 things that really stood out for Richard which influenced his career journey:

 1. Richard had a fantastic manager when he first joined, Sandra Collins.
 Richard had been working at Lawn Court for 2 days, he had sat and spent time chatting to service users and took a couple of service users for ice cream and coffee.
 Richard didn’t feel he was doing enough.
 He sat down with Sandra and expressed his concerns.
 Sandra said what he was doing was the most important part of his role, spending time with service users and getting to know them.
 Sandra never allowed staff to read a service users files.
 She wanted them to get to know the people they supported as people, not a diagnoses or casefile.